lucster10/lucster10/README.md

 ### Hi!
 I'm a fourth year computer science student at Queens University!
 Some of the languages I excel at are: Python, Java, C#, Javascript, GML, Haskell, Prolog, and Pascal.
 (Thanks CISC 458)

 I specialize in AI and have a passion for game development.

-I don't know what else to put so here's a blurry photo of my dog Stanley!
+This is [my resumé](https://lucster10.github.io/resume/Lucas-Patoine-Resume-2024.pdf) and here's a photo of my dog Stanley!

 <img src="images/stanley.jpg" alt="Dog" width="200"/>
 <!--